How to Format Fields in Bulk and Automatically to Ensure Data Consistency

 Yes.
 Ideally, you'll want to build separate templates for formatting each specific field.
 This helps you to keep things organized and troubleshoot issues if they arise.

-Can I format numbers with country codes?
+Can I format phone numbers with country codes?

 Yes, Insycle can help you format country codes.
 For more information, see the Format Phone Numbers for Country Codes article.